-Eighth annual Clean Sweep sale benefits environment, local nonprofits
+Bates' ninth annual Clean Sweep benefits environment, nonprofits

 When Bates College environmental coordinator Julie Rosenbach places cartons marked “Clean Sweep” in the college’s dorms each spring, students know just what to do.

-They drop off the furnishings, electronics, sports gear and other useable stuff they won’t take home when they leave campus this spring.
-These goodies are then put up for sale at Clean Sweep, Bates’ annual “garage sale” that keeps truckloads of useful items out of the landfill and raises money for nonprofit organizations in the region.
+In those cartons and at the college’s ice arena, they drop off small furnishings, electronics, sports gear and other useable stuff they won’t take along when they leave campus this spring.
+These goodies will be offered for sale at Clean Sweep, Bates’ annual “garage sale” that keeps truckloads of useful items out of the waste stream and raises money for nonprofit organizations in the region.

 Bates is one of a number of colleges and universities nationwide that benefit both the environment and their communities each year by selling possessions donated by students as they head out at the end of the academic year.

-Bates’ event has become a tradition on campus and in the Lewiston-Auburn region.
-Different nonprofits participate every year and the boxes Rosenbach places in dormitory lounges are always filled to overflowing.
+Bates’ event has become a tradition on campus and in the region.
+Different nonprofits participate every year and the boxes Rosenbach places in dormitories are always filled to overflowing.

 “People look forward to the sale.
 They expect it,” Rosenbach says.
 “And they really like being a part of it.”